heaventree/PAYYMO-OPEN-BANKING-V1.1/project_management/REMEDIATION_PROGRESS.md

 ## Overall Status

 We've made significant progress on the critical security issues identified in Phase 1 of the remediation plan.
-The secrets management overhaul is nearly complete, and certificate validation has been substantially improved.
+The secrets management overhaul is nearly complete, JWT authentication has been substantially enhanced with RS256 signatures and proper RBAC, and certificate validation has been properly implemented.
 The application is now more secure with these changes and follows industry best practices for handling sensitive data.